vbotka/thesis/Plot/README.md

 The file *vars/files-dat.txt* keeps the list of files that will be processed.
 The structure of the files is stored in the *vars/structure-dat.yml*.
-When you update these files rerun the previous playbook to store the parsed data in *data_tmp*.
+When you update these files rerun the previous playbook to store the parsed data in *data_dict*.

 ## Create *.csv and *.gnuplot files